getpelican/pelican/docs/settings.rst

    A list of directories to exclude when looking for articles in addition to ``PAGE_PATHS``.

+.. data:: ARTICLE_RESTRICT_TO_TAGS = []

+    All articles that do not have all tags in this list will be excluded from the output.
+This is useful, for example, for generating multiple versions of a site with overlapping content--e.g. a professional and a personal one.

 .. data:: OUTPUT_SOURCES = False

    Set to True if you want to copy the articles and pages in their original